jsjung00/Deep-Exploration/data/authors/default.md

 I am a research scientist at Springtail.ai researching methods to improve transformer learning sample efficiency.

-While scalable learning algorithms are taking over, I believe that true intelligence arises when learning to generalize under the constraint of limited samples and so am personally excited about sample efficient learning.
+While scalable learning algorithms are taking over, I believe that true intelligence arises when learning to generalize under the constraint of limited samples and so I am personally excited about sample efficient learning.

 ---